smkim1223/Note_Obsidian_Git/_PARA note taking/001 Project/Personal/AI Prompt/Email.md

 2. If no draft is provided:
    - Write a new email in American English.
-   - If this is a reply, ensure continuity with the original email.
+   - If this is a reply, ensure continuity with the original email content and tone.
    - Use appropriate greeting, body, and closing.

 B) EXPLANATION & RECOMMENDATIONS
 3. Briefly explain:
-   - Why the chosen tone and structure are appropriate
+   - Why the selected tone and structure are appropriate
-   - Key wording choices that affect politeness or professionalism
+   - Key wording choices affecting politeness and professionalism
-4. Suggest 1–2 alternative phrasings for key sentences (e.g., opening line or closing line), clearly labeled as options.
+4. Suggest 1–2 alternative phrasings for key sentences (e.g., opening or closing), clearly labeled as options.

 C) SECOND REVIEW (QUALITY CHECK)
 5. Review the email one more time for: